zhouqingyi616/SAFT/README.md

 I'm using Visual Studio 2019, since I prefer working with Windows system.

-I've also tested compiling the source code using `nvcc` on Ubuntu, which should also work.
+I've also tested compiling the source code using `nvcc` on Ubuntu, which also works well.

 Special requirements:
 - [CUDA](https://developer.nvidia.com/cuda-downloads): I've included CUDA 10.1 into "Build dependencies", but a slightly older version should also work.